automainint/laplace/README.md

 ```

 Add `source` to the project and build manually.
 Required headers will be in `include` folder, libraries will be in `lib` folder.

+If you change the source code files structure, use `tools/gen-cmake.py` to generate the `CMakeLists.txt` files.

+##  Contribution
+To contribute, follow these steps:
+1. Find an applicable issue or create a new one with feature proposal or bug spotting.
+2. Fork the repository.
+3. Write tests for the issue.
+4. Implement your solution for the issue.
+4.1.
+Follow C++ Core Guidelines.
+4.2.
+Use Clang-format.
+5. Make sure all tests pass and cover your code.
+6. Make a pull-request to the `dev` branch or to the corresponding feature branch if there is any.

 [linux-build-badge]:    https://github.com/automainint/laplace/workflows/linux-build/badge.svg
 [linux-build-link]:     https://github.com/automainint/laplace/actions?query=workflow%3Alinux-build